FcTan/SI507Project/README.md

 and https://partner.steamgames.com/doc/api

 Every steam user account has a corresponding user id.
 Using both API key and user id to fetch desired data.
-Be awared that each steam API keys have a limit of 100,000 calls per day.
+Be aware that each steam API keys have a limit of 100,000 calls per day.
 No permission after exceeding the limit that day.
 Only needs two simple packages, beautiful soup and requests, are needed to run my code.